ubergeek77/Lemmy-Easy-Deploy/README.md

 *NOTE: It is not recommended to edit any of the files in `./live` directly!
 Changes may not take effect like you might expect, and they will be replaced on each redeployment.
 If you need to customize your deployment, advanced users can edit the files in `./templates` accordingly*

-Updates
+Updating your instance
 ---

 If Lemmy releases a new update, simply run `./deploy.sh` again to deploy it.
 The script will automatically fetch the latest release and update your deployment.
 If a version of Lemmy you want to run has not been tagged yet, see below for how to specify versions.

-Over time, the recommended versions of `pictrs` and `postgres` may be updated by the Lemmy team.
-This script won't automatically pull those, and there isn't a great way to get those automatically.
-I will do my best to keep the template files in this repository up to date.
-When I have released new updates to Lemmy-Easy-Deploy, the script will print a notce reminding you to update.
-The script ***will not** update itself.*
+Over time, I will release updates to Lemmy-Easy-Deploy to keep the configuration compatible with future versions of Lemmy.
+If you see an update notice in Lemmy-Easy-Deploy, please update!

 CLI arguments and configuration:
 ---